Craik Sustainable Living Project: Outreach and education

-CSLP supports Education for Sustainable Development, and is working to provide educational opportunities for children, youth and adults on climate change, renewable energy technologies, ecology, sustainable living and sustainable agriculture.
+CSLP supports Education for Sustainable Development, and is working to provide educational opportunities for children, youth and adults on climate change, renewable energy technologies, ecology, sustainable living, and sustainable agriculture.
 The main projects involved have been the Sustainable Rural Alternatives Seminar Series, the creation of a resource library, and the Climate Change Awareness and Action Pilot Project in the Davidson School Division (which is now part of the Sun West School Division).
-CSLP representatives have been invited to trade fairs, enviro-forums, ecofairs and other functions to highlight their work.
+CSLP representatives have been invited to trade fairs, enviro-forums, eco-fairs and other functions to highlight their work.
 Promotion of the project has also been advanced through the website, brochures, and articles written for local newspapers and other publications like the Regina EcoLiving Guide.

 CSLP has also supported the participation of students in the Youth Forum on Sustainability Program, which has resulted in youth helping to organize a number of workshops for students from Grades K-12 including papermaking, vermicomposting and endangered species.
 Presenters of these workshops included experts from the University of Saskatchewan, the University of Regina, and HELP International.